awakenedhaki/masterR/playground/toy_data/README.md

 are stored in memory.
 Our histogram variable simply store an where that image can be located in memory, like the address for your house.

-Lets get to the cool way of doing it\!
+Let’s get to the cool way of doing it\!

 ``` r